javadmohebbi/nfCollector/README.md

+# END OF LIFE NOTE
+**THIS REPO IS DEPRECATED & NO PATCH NOR UPDATE WILL BE PROVIDED IN THE FUTURE.
+TO UPDATE TO THE LATEST VERSION, PLEASE WATCH THIS REPO [goNfCollector](https://github.com/javadmohebbi/goNfCollector)**

 # Netflow Collector v0.0.9
 **NFCOL** Collects Netflow version 1, 5, 6, 7, 9 & IPFIX & stores them on **InfluxData** time-series DB (InfluxDB)